jst-build/jst/examples/cpp-tutorial/README.md

 This should produce the command line output "`Hello World!`".

+Now try to change the `helloworld.cpp` source file and rebuild.
+Meaningful changes will produce a binary with a different hash.
+Reverting your changes should restore the original binary's hash, as everything is taken from cache.

 ### Debug builds and cross-compilation

 The build can be parameterized by configuration variables.
 Those can